Chiesa di San Giovanni degli Eremiti

 Designed by Roger II in 1130, this extraordinary chapel is Palermo's top tourist attraction.
 Located on the mid-level of Palazzo dei...

 Palazzo dei Normanni

-Next to the palace is the Porta Nuova, built to celebrate the arrival of Carlos V in Palermo in 1535 after a victory over the Tunisians....
+Standing confidently beside the Palazzo dei Normanni is the Porta Nuova (New Gate), built to celebrate the arrival of Carlos V in...

 Via dei Benedettini 16 · interesting places nearby

 This remarkable, five-domed remnant of Arab-Norman architecture occupies a magical little hillside in the middle of an otherwise rather squalid neighbourhood.
 Surrounded by a garden of citrus trees, palms, cacti, rosemary bushes and ruined walls, it's built atop a mosque that itself was superimposed on an earlier chapel.
 The peaceful Norman cloisters outside offer lovely views of the Palazzo dei Normanni.